 You might think that I am overjoyed with the news that I get to stay at the same school for another year.
 Definitely considering this will be the first school that accepted me for another year, in my four years living here.
 But the rush of life has been keeping me distracted.
 Report cards, test making and teaching the kids has got my mind busy.

-I have been reading the blogger, "What Would Eve Do?" and noticing that she has been having a hard time at her Public School.
+?" and noticing that she has been having a hard time at her Public School.
 It reminded me how when I was working at a hagwon (my first job here) I thought that Public Schools were a lot better.
 I quit that school after 5 months and moved to a Public School.
 Indeed, many improvements were felt and life was somewhat less stressful.
 But the fact that I was working in a Korean work environment never transformed.

 Today I am addressing the allusion some people might have that Public School jobs are somewhat more magically better than hagwons.
 However, at PS jobs you definitely get paid on time and have solid vacation.